mfpdev/login-approval-sample/README.md

 * Your applications (Android and Web) is now registered and configured.

 * Install the web app:
-  * From a **Command-line**, navigate to the **node-web-app** project's root folder
+  * Open a **Command-line** terminal, navigate to the **node-web-app** project's root folder
      * Build by executing `npm install`
-     * Run the Web App by executing `npm start`
+     * Run the web app by executing `npm start`

-* Run app:
+* Run the app:
   * From Android Studio import the Android project from **LoginApprovals** folder
   * Run the application.
-  * Go to the web browser and navigate to (http://localhost:6004)[http://localhost:6004] or to (https://localhost:8443)[https://localhost:8443]
+  * Go to the web browser and navigate to [http://localhost:6004](http://localhost:6004) or to [https://localhost:8443](https://localhost:8443)
-  * Login first on your Android app (username == password) and then login with the same user in the web.
+  * Login first on your Android app (username == password) and then login with the same user in the browser.

 > Working with **geolocation** api in browsers:
-Please note that you if you are not connect to localhost you may need a secure connection to use the **geolocation** api.
+If you are not connected to http://localhost you may need a secure connection to use the **geolocation** api.
-[To learn more about it please read the following](https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only).
-There is already httpProxy for https which bind to port 8443 in **app.js**
+To learn more about it read the following [link](https://developers.google.com/web/updates/2016/04/geolocation-on-secure-contexts-only).
+This sample already has httpProxy for https which binds to port 8443 in **app.js**.

 ## Architecture
 ![Architecture](images/LoginApprovals.png)